Skip to contents

 varSrt

-Variable(s) that are used to sort the data frame (see Details; if empty, the order after merging is kept; default: c())
+Variable(s) that are used to sort the data frame (see Details; if empty, the order after merging is kept; default: NULL)

 usePkg

-Name of the package: "foreign" or "haven" that shall be used to read SPSS, Stata and SAS files; "foreign" is the default (it comes with base R), but "haven" is newer and more comprehensive
+Name of the package: "foreign" or "haven" that shall be used to read SPSS, Stata, and SAS files; "foreign" is the default (it is included in base R), but "haven" is newer and more comprehensive; you may have to install using install.packages("haven", dep = TRUE).

 selSet

-Name of the data set that is to be selected from the workspace (only applies when reading .RData-files)
+Name of the object / data set that is to be selected from the workspace (only relevant when reading .RData-files which can contain several objects / data sets)

 ...